LarryGF/terraHom/docs/Troubleshooting.md

 And then run your `terraform apply` as usual.

 - (Probably the cause) Terraform is making the request and getting the public IP for the service instead of the private one, and Traefik is responding with a 403.
 Either flush the DNS cache, or, to make things easier in the future, manually add the argo hostname to you /etc/hosts file

+### HomePage

+#### Homepage showing error fetching widget information

+This could happening because various reasons, some of the more common are below:

+- Errors with the `widget.url`:
+  - You are using the wrong widget hostname: Prefer using the internal service name, something in the form `{service_name}.{namespace}.svc.cluster.local`
+  - You are using the wrong port: Verify that you are using the correct port for the servie, you can check which ports are available by runnning `kubectl get svc -A`
+- The IP address for the homepage pod is not whitelisted in traefik middleware (which will cause a 403 error), you can do this by adding the flannel subnets to `source_range` variable in `terraform.tfvars`, usually will be something like : `"10.42.0.0/24,10.42.1.0/24(...)"`

 ### Plex not authorized user